 The Cult of Social Justice in Our Universities

-Watch for the cultist phrase “do the work”
+Watch for cult phrases “do the work” and “make yourself vulnerable”

 In both substance and in method, “social justice education” in the American university constitutes a cult.